These posts are all educational in some nature, with a variety of topics.

 A Brief History

-In 1997, when feral colonies were thought to be near extinction due to varroa mites, we began capturing wild honeybee swarms from very remote wilderness locations on the North Olympic Peninsula of Washington State.
+In 1997, when feral colonies were thought to be near extinction due to varroa mites, we began capturing wild honeybee swarms from very remote locations in the sparsely inhabited wilderness of the North Olympic Peninsula of Washington State.

-Reliable oral history of the area confirmed that these isolated bees had managed to survive for over 40 years without human intervention.
+Reliable oral history of the area confirmed that these isolated bees had managed to survive since the late 1890’s without human intervention.
 Believing they may have developed some natural resistance to varroa destructor, we began our Survivor Bee Breeding Program by:

 • continuing to capture wild swarms